Succulent Pumpkins

 WHAT TO EXPECT FROM YOUR SUCCULENT PUMPKIN

 With proper care, your creation should last 2-3 months, or as long as the pumpkin lasts.
 At this time, gently remove the cuttings from the moss and either propagate them or use them in another craft project.
-To propagate, simply lay them stems down in a saucer of potting mix made for cacti and succulents.
+To propagate, simply lay the stems down in a saucer of potting mix made for cacti and succulents.
 Water the mix once a week.
 When you see new roots forming, transplant the cuttings into small pots filled with more potting mix.
 Or, put the cuttings to use right away in another craft — try gluing them to a moss covered cone, an indoor Christmas wreath, or even the base of a pillar candle.

 In truth, even with the best care, some of your succulents might not last as long as you’d like.
 It happens.
 If you see some of their leaves turning odd colors or drying out, just remove them.
 If a rosette dies, you can remove it and replace it.
 But in general, I’ve found them to be tough little plants that can handle some neglect.